What You Need To Know About Landowner Tags When Purchasing Big Game Hunting Property

 When purchasing a big game hunting property in the West, the availability of landowner tags can be an important factor.

 It is also important to remember that there are land registration requirements and application deadlines that apply to landowners.
 Landowners must comply with all state laws and requirements to be successful in acquiring tags.
 Some states provide a Landowner Preference Program that allows landowners to build preference points to increase the odds in drawing a tag.
-For example, a Colorado deeded landowner who registers with Colorado Parks and Wildlife, may be eligible for landowner tags if the property is used primarily for agricultural purposes, is inhabited by the species applied for, and they own a contiguous parcel of at least 160 acres.
+For example, a Colorado deeded owner of big game hunting property who registers with Colorado Parks and Wildlife, may be eligible for landowner tags if the property is used primarily for agricultural purposes, is inhabited by the species applied for, and they own a contiguous parcel of at least 160 acres.
 In addition, based on the number of deeded acres registered, the landowner may be eligible for multiple tags.
 Tags are issued based upon the population of each specific animal in a landowner’s game management unit and tags will not be issued unless it is deemed that there is enough of that species to warrant a tag.
 Colorado also has a voucher system that allows a landowner to transfer a tag to a third party.

 Originally posted By Mallory Boyce on October 26, 2017.